The Mental Health Solution . com

 Jesus said: "If you abide in My word, you are My disciples indeed.
 And you shall know the truth, and the truth shall make you free." {John 8:31-32 NKJV}

-Behind every wrong behavior, there's a lie.
+Behind every wrong behavior there's a lie.
 That's why the truth sets us free.
 When the truth is mixed with faith and obedience.

 You are fighting with demons.
+They want to harm you, one way or another.

 Some suggestions follow.

-First: "Is anyone among you suffering?
+Second: "Is anyone among you suffering?
 Then he must pray." {James 5:13 NASB}

 Pray when you come under spiritual attacks: